 Read more

-Can also tutor:GMAT, DAT, GRE and 213 more subjects.
+Can also tutor:GMAT, PCAT, DAT and 213 more subjects.

-...education teacher in moderate to severe autism classrooms.
+...classrooms.
 I think that anything can be accomplished with hard work and dedication.
 It's never too early to learn and it's never too late to get an education.
 I love to learn and I love to teach even more.
 My favorite subjects to teach are English, composition, creative writing, fiction, medicine, and math.
-When I am not teaching I love animals, singing, playing guitar, writing, reading, art, and...
+When I am not teaching I love animals, singing, playing guitar, writing, reading, art, and spending time with my family.
+I look...

 Read more

-Can also tutor:MCAT, GMAT, PCAT and 265 more subjects.
+Can also tutor:MCAT, PCAT, LSAT and 265 more subjects.

-...even in areas they may have thought they weren't particularly interested in or good at.
-I enjoy tutoring many subjects in the social sciences such as U.S. and World History, Psychology, and Political Science, as well as test prep for ACT and SAT.
+...the social sciences such as U.S. and World History, Psychology, and Political Science, as well as test prep for ACT and SAT.
 My favorite part of tutoring is watching students make breakthroughs in areas that previously were a struggle.
-My teaching style is very student-oriented and participatory, allowing the student to direct where they...
+My teaching style is very student-oriented and participatory, allowing the student to direct where they would like to see progress and ensuring that the process is as engaging and interesting as possible while also providing structure...

 Read more